-Due to the continuing and rising need for permanent and affordable housing for survivors of domestic violence, Violence Free Colorado developed the Housing Program to provide training and technical assistance on sheltering, housing and homelessness issues as they relate to domestic violence.
+Our Housing & Economic Justice Program provides training and technical assistance to direct-service providers throughout the state on sheltering, housing and homelessness issues as they relate to domestic violence.